Are negative criticism and judgments reducing your self esteem? Here is my experience to help you recognize your true value.

 Interested in working with an experienced and Certified EFT Practitioner

 to clear blocks to connecting with your true and infinite value?
 EFT

-phone sessions or EFT Skype sessions are available.
+phone, or Zoom/Skype sessions are available.

 Perhaps you prefer to do EFT for yourself?
 I also offer a condensed, online EFT Seminar which consists of four classes to get you started and put you on your way with EFT.